Engineered Timber-Floating & Glue-down

 TIMBER FLOORBOARDS CUP FOR ONLY ONE REASON

 – that is from gaining or losing moisture faster on one side than the other.
 The heat beating on the surface dries out moisture from the topside of the boards making them drier than the bottom.
 The board’s cup away from the area of highest moisture with the top edges curling upwards towards the board centre.
-To avoid unwanted colour change, the possibility of the floorboards cupping or accelerated degradation of the finish it is best to filter the sunlight that shines directly onto your bamboo floors with blinds, drapes or window tinting.
+To avoid unwanted colour change, the possibility of the floorboards cupping or accelerated degradation of the finish it is best to filter the sunlight that shines directly onto your Hybrid Vinyl Floors with blinds, drapes or window tinting.

 PERIODICALLY RECOAT YOUR TIMBER FLOORS